 - Seeing online ads for requested gifts.

-- Questioning the feasibility of one person making a journey around the world in one night with so much to deliver, reindeer flying, or other magic.
+- Questioning the feasibility of one person making a journey around the world in one night with so much to deliver, how the reindeer fly, how Santa delivers to houses without chimneys, and other unexplainable magic.

 - An older child telling them Santa isn’t real.